 As urban flight and the general decline of mainstream denominations took place over the last four decades, membership in the congregation dwindled dramatically, and the congregation nearly closed its doors.
-A decision was made to jointly affiliate with the United Church of Christ while maintaining Unitarian Universalist Association membership, and the congregation today has a membership of about thirty adults, maintaining an active social justice outreach ministry.
+A decision was made to jointly affiliate with the United Church of Christ while maintaining Unitarian Universalist Association membership.
+The congregation today has a membership of about thirty adults, maintaining an active social justice outreach ministry.

-The congregation runs a meals program, 2 Li’l Fishes, serving a free lunch every day but Wednesday to all who come.
-This free lunch is available to people from local shelters and the wider community.
-The Peoples Church and 2 Li’l Fishes hosts an annual Labor Day Picnic for the homeless, with 400-500 people coming for pulled pork, burgers and hot dogs, as well as Thanksgiving and Christmas dinners.
-Those interested in volunteering should email email@example.com.
+Peoples Church hosts an annual Labor Day Picnic for the homeless, with 400-500 people coming for pulled pork, burgers and hot dogs, as well as Thanksgiving and Christmas dinners.